The Learning Support Department

 Lunchtime Support

-KS3 12.05pm – 12.55pm and KS4 12.55pm – 1.45pm Learning Support offers a safe calm and supported environment for students who find the canteen overwhelming.
-At lunchtime, they can eat their packed lunch in Learning Support if they wish.
+Learning Support offers a safe calm and supported environment for students who find the canteen overwhelming.
+This is based in the school well-being room.
+At lunchtime, they can eat their packed lunch in the Well-being room if they wish.
 As we want students to engage with each other during this time, we ask them not to use their iPad over lunchtime.
 Learning Support Assistants are on hand to offer support socially to help set up games, activities as well as having a good chat with anyone who needs it.

 Homework Club

-15.25pm – 16:30pm Homework club runs every day in The Hub.
+3.25pm – 4:30pm Homework club runs every day in The Hub.
 Supported by a large group of LSAs, it is an environment where students can feel supported in making a good start with their Homework.
+This club is open to all students not only those with special educational needs.

 SEND Mentoring System